 Factual error: When the boat returns to England they state the cliffs are Dorset.
 There were 3 evacuation routes from Dunkirk - all to Kent.
 It would be nonsense to sail from Dunkirk to Dorset as you have to almost pass Dover on the way! (never mind the fact the boat would probably not have made it without refuelling).

-Other mistake: When the leader of the Spitfire flight is shown ditching into the water, his engine is windmilling at high RPM as he impacts the water.
+Other mistake: When the pilot of the Spitfire is shown ditching into the water, his engine is windmilling at high RPM as he impacts the water.
 This would have resulted in all of the prop blade tips being bent backwards; however, as it shows him trying to escape the sinking airplane, the prop blades are perfectly straight.